|Value||Eligibility||Open date||Close date|

 a.
 The Scholarship recipient may not normally conduct research overseas within the first six months of award.

-d.
-The recipient acknowledges that the University of Sydney is not liable for any costs incurred.
-This includes but is not limited to: cost of travel and transfers (unless stated under section 4 (Value) of this scholarship to amount listed), delays due to any travel restrictions or State and/or Federal quarantine requirements on their return to Australia.
-This includes any travel restrictions or quarantine requirements of any country where the student may be travelling or transferring through.
+f.
+If the recipient is conducting research outside of Australia, the recipient acknowledges that the University of Sydney is not liable for any costs incurred.
+This includes but is not limited to: cost of travel and transfers (unless stated under section 4 (Value) of this scholarship to amount listed), delays due to travel restrictions or State and/or Federal quarantine requirements on their return to Australia.

 a.
 The Scholarship recipient cannot suspend their award within their first six months of study, unless a legislative provision applies.